johannesvollmer/lz4-compression-rs/README.md

 A pure Rust implementation of LZ4 compression and decompression.
 Currently, this implementation is __not 100% compatible with the reference implementation__.
 Pull requests are welcome though!

-This is based on [redox-os' LZ4 compression](https://github.com/redox-os/tfs/tree/master/lz4), but has been tweaked a little in order to be actually usable as a library crate.
+This is based on [redox-os' LZ4 compression](https://github.com/redox-os/tfs/tree/master/lz4), but has been gradually improved since then.

 Usage:
 ```rust